Gitlab normally displays the source of HTML files you access through your web browser.

 - Upload your files to your Gitlab repository

-- Add a file called
+- At the root of this repo, add a file called

 pages: script: - mkdir .public - cp -r * .public - mv .public public artifacts: paths: - public